-Where a technical change or addition has been made relative to the 2005 edition, a vertical line has been added in the margin next to the affected provision.
-No change indication has been provided in cases where provisions have been renumbered or deleted.
+Where a technical change or addition has been made relative to the 2010 edition, a vertical line has been added in the margin next to the affected provision to indicate the approximate location of new or modified content.
+No change indication is provided for renumbered or deleted content.